MarkHedleyJones/markhedleyjones.github.io/docs/_posts/2023-12-05-note-using-tracy-profiler.md

   ...
 )
 ```

-Compile your project in debug mode.
+Now compile your project in debug mode:
 ```bash
 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=DEBUG ..
 make
 ```

-### Building the profile viewer
+### Building the Tracy Viewer
-Install dependencies
-This will compile the viewer from source, which guarantees that the viewer is compatible with the version of profiler you are using.
-This will build for an
-X11 based system (legacy mode, not for Wayland), see [the PDF documentation](https://github.com/wolfpld/tracy/releases/latest/download/tracy.pdf) for Wayland-based build.
+The Tracy viewer compiles from source to ensure compatibility with your client version.
+First, install the required dependencies:

 ```bash
 sudo apt install libglfw3-dev libfreetype-dev libcapstone-dev libdbus-1-dev
 ```

-Build for X11 (won't work on Wayland)
+Then build the viewer.
+For X11 systems:
 ```bash
 cd tracy/profiler/build/unix
 make LEGACY=1
 ```

-Build for Wayland (won't work on X11)
+For Wayland systems:
 ```bash
 cd tracy/profiler/build/unix
 make
 ```

-This should create a binary called `Tracy-release` in the `tracy/profiler/build/unix` directory.
+This creates a binary called `Tracy-release` in the build directory.
+Launch it with:
-Execute this binary to start the viewer.
 ```bash
 ./Tracy-release
 ```

-You should now have a profile viewer running on your machine like:
+The Tracy viewer interface will appear:
 ![profile_viewer](/media/2023-12-05-note-using-tracy-profiler/profile_viewer.webp)

-### Profiling your application
-Now that you have the viewer built (and running) it's time to profile your application.
-Running your application under sudo is required to allow the profiler to access the system's performance counters.
+### Running Your Application
+With the Tracy viewer running, you can now profile your application.
+Running with sudo allows Tracy to access system performance counters for more detailed profiling:

 ```bash
 cd build
 sudo ./<your_project_executable>
 ```

-You should now be able to see a profile like:
+Once your application starts, Tracy will display real-time profiling data:

 ![profile_viewer](/media/2023-12-05-note-using-tracy-profiler/captured_profile.webp)